smazurchuk/alfolio/_posts/2023-10-20-tics_reply.md

 {% include figure.html path="assets/img/frisby_et_al.png" class="img-fluid rounded z-depth-1" %}

-There was a nicely written review article published at the beginning of 2023 in Trends in Cognitive Sciences<d-cite key="Frisby2023"></d-cite>.
+There was a nicely written review article published at the beginning of 2023 in Trends in Cognitive Sciences<d-cite key="Frisby2023"></d-cite> ([link](https://doi.org/10.1016/j.tics.2022.12.006)).
 It is clear much work went into the article, and I am a fan of the endeavor undertaken by the paper's authors.
-However, while I think an important distinction between independent and conjoint codes is made throughout the paper, I am also afraid that there is a misrepresentation of this distinction throughout the paper.
-I'm writing this to make clear what I think the misunderstanding is and bring it to the authors / readers' attention.
+However, while I think an important distinction between independent and conjoint codes is made throughout the paper, if my understanding is correct, I am also afraid that there might be a misrepresentation of this distinction throughout the paper.
+I'm writing this to make clear what I think the misunderstanding is and bring it to the attention of the authors.

 # Problem Statement

-Frisby et. al. makes a distinction between *independent* and *conjoint* codes and, while I agree this is a meaningful distinction, the paper makes several incorrect claims about how the presence of a conjoint code can be assessed.
-A general problem throughout the paper is the repeated claim that analysis techniques that "depend on activation patterns across multiple units" are capable of detecting "conjoint" codes.
-Throughout the rest of this blog-post, I'll illustrate that it is in fact only *<u>non-linear</u>* analysis techniques that are capable of detecting conjoint codes, and most commonly used multivariate pattern analysis (MVPA) techniques such as representational similarity analysis (RSA), and linear support vector machines (SVMs) are not sensitive to conjoint codes.
+Frisby et. al. makes a distinction between *independent* and *conjoint* codes and, while I agree this is a meaningful distinction, the paper appears to makes several incorrect claims about how the presence of a conjoint code can be assessed.
+Throughout the paper, there is the repeated claim that analysis techniques that "depend on activation patterns across multiple units" are capable of detecting "conjoint" codes.
+Throughout the rest of this blog-post, I'll illustrate that it is in fact only *<u>non-linear</u>* analysis techniques that are capable of detecting what the paper calls conjoint codes, and most commonly used multivariate pattern analysis (MVPA) techniques such as representational similarity analysis (RSA), and linear support vector machines (SVMs) are not sensitive to conjoint codes.

 ## Background